VirusTotal/yara/README.md

 ## Additional resources

+Do you use GitHub for storing you YARA rules?
+[YARA-CI](https://yara-ci.cloud.virustotal.com) may be a useful addition to your toolbelt.
+This is GitHub application that provides continuous testing for your rules, helping you to identify common mistakes and false positives.

 If you plan to use YARA to scan compressed files (.zip, .tar, etc) you should take a look at [yextend](https://github.com/BayshoreNetworks/yextend), a very helpful extension to YARA developed and open-sourced by Bayshore Networks.